tgracchus/distsys-class/README.markdown

   - Can we pay someone to fix it?
   - Could insurance cover the damage?
   - Could we just call the customer and apologize?
-- Sounds silly, but may be much cheaper
+- Sounds silly, but m ay be much cheaper
   - We can never prevent 100% of system failures
   - Consciously choosing to recover *above* the level of the system
   - This is how financial companies and retailers do it!